BIMIB-DISCo/MaREA/README.md

 ![Alt text](https://raw.githubusercontent.com/BIMIB-DISCo/MaREA/master/Images/mapDownloaded.png?raw=true "Title")

-If HMRcore was chosen as metabolic model MaREA allows to color a metabolic map to better visualize enrichment results.
+Provided that HMRcore was chosen as metabolic model, MaREA allows to color a metabolic map to better visualize enrichment results.

 Chose a *pV - Thr*: reactions with pValue under this threshold will draw with gray dashed line.
 If no test was used skip this point.